Dead or Alive (band): 1988–1992: Nude, Fan The Flame, and Percy and Lever's departure

-1990s and 2000s

-In 1990, the band produced their next studio album, Fan the Flame (Part 1), although their only successful record deal was in Japan where the album peaked at No. 27 on the Japanese Albums Chart.
+In 1990, the band produced their next studio album, Fan the Flame (Part 1), featuring a more introspective tone.
+The only successful publishing deal was in Japan where the album peaked at No. 27 on the Japanese Albums Chart.
 The band had begun to produce Fan the Flame (Part 2), however the album was shelved until it was finished in 2021.
 An acoustic album Love, Pete was also made available during a US personal appearance tour in 1992 and was since widely bootlegged.

-The band returned in 1995 with a new studio album and contemporary sound with Nukleopatra.
+1994–2003: International Chrysis, Nukleopatra and Fragile

+The band returned in 1994 under a new name, International Chrysis, releasing a contemporary electronic cover of David Bowie's "Rebel Rebel".
+This was followed by a new studio album, Nukleopatra, for which the band reverted to their previous name.

 In 2000, Dead or Alive released Fragile, a collection of remakes with several new tracks and covers including U2's "Even Better Than the Real Thing" and Nick Kamen's "I Promised Myself".
 The first song on the album, "Hit and Run Lover", was a hit single peaking at No. 2 on the Japanese charts.
 A new remix album, Unbreakable: The Fragile Remixes, was released in 2001.

 This was followed in 2003 with a greatest hits album entitled Evolution: the Hits along with a video compilation that was also released on DVD.
 "You Spin Me Round (Like a Record)" was re-released as a single to promote the album with it reaching No. 23 on the UK Singles Chart.

 2010s

 On 7 September 2010, Burns's solo single "Never Marry an Icon", produced and co-written by the Dirty Disco, was released to the iTunes Store.
 The single was released by fellow band member Steve Coy's label, Bristar Records.
 Even though Burns stated Dead or Alive had ceased to exist in 2011, Coy later declared the moniker was still active and the band was not over.
 On 21 December 2012, Burns and Coy performed at the Pete Waterman concert Hit Factory Live at London's O2 Arena.

 Burns died of a cardiac arrest on 23 October 2016, at the age of 57, ending the band.

 On 28 October 2016, a 19-disc box set titled Sophisticated Boom Box MMXVI was released by Edsel Records.
 The release was announced on September 8, via Demon Music Group as a "personally curated [by Burns and Coy] 19 disc set, featuring the original album tracks plus a plethora of rarities, live recordings, alternate mixes, instrumental versions and more than 12 previously unreleased remixes and tracks from their vaults, bringing a unique collection together from the band’s internationally successful career for the very first time."

 Coy died on 4 May 2018 at the age of 56.
 Coy was in Italy to work on a new studio album before he died at his Bogliasco home following an eleven-month battle with cancer.